-U 408 AAT review-general
+408 ACAT review-general

-- (1) An eligible entity for a reviewable decision may apply to the AAT for review of the decision. - (2) If a decision-maker makes a reviewable decision, the decision-maker must give written notice to- - (a) each eligible entity for the decision; and - (b) each interested entity for the decision. - (3) The notice under subsection (2) must comply with the requirements of the code of practice in force under the Administrative Appeals Tribunal Act 1989, section 25B (1).
+- (1) An eligible entity for a reviewable decision may apply to the ACAT for review of the decision. - (2) If a decision-maker makes a reviewable decision, the decision-maker must give a reviewable decision notice only to- - (a) each eligible entity for the decision; and - (b) each interested entity for the decision.

+Note The requirements for reviewable decision notices are prescribed under the ACT Civil and Administrative Tribunal Act 2008.

-U 409 AAT review-people who made representations etc
+409 ACAT review-people who made representations etc

-- (1) This section applies to a reviewable decision in relation to a development application if the person applying to the AAT for review is not the applicant for the development application. - (2) The application for review must be made not later than 4 weeks after- - (a) for a decision to which section 176 (When development approvals take effect-single representation with AAT review right) applies-the day the person was told about the decision; or - (b) for a decision to which section 177 (When development approvals take effect-multiple representations with AAT review right) applies-the day final notice of the decision was given. - (3) The period for making the application for review may not be extended under the Administrative Appeals Tribunal Act 1989. - (4) In this section:
+- (1) This section applies to a reviewable decision in relation to a development application if the person applying to the ACAT for review is not the applicant for the development application. - (2) The application for review must be made not later than 4 weeks after- - (a) for a decision to which section 176 (When development approvals take effect-single representation with ACAT review right) applies-the day the person was told about the decision; or - (b) for a decision to which section 177 (When development approvals take effect-multiple representations with ACAT review right) applies-the day final notice of the decision was given. - (3) The period for making the application for review may not be extended under the ACT Civil and Administrative Tribunal Act 2008.